openshift-pipelines/pipelines-as-code/docs/install.md

 ```

 * Set the URL to the event listener public URL.
 On OpenShift you can get the
-  public URL of the Pipelines-as-Code eventlistener like this :
+  public URL of the Pipelines-as-Code route like this :

   ```shell
   echo https://$(oc get route -n pipelines-as-code el-pipelines-as-code-interceptor -o jsonpath='{.spec.host}')